 Annual exams focus on preventive health assessments including a PAP test (depending upon a patient’s age and risk factors), pelvic exam, breast exam and any necessary laboratory testing, STD testing and medication management.
 Our providers will use this time to review the recommended preventive health measures based on your age and presence of risk factors.

-Hormone pellets are bio-identical, plant-based formulations of estrogen and testosterone compounded into tiny pellets, similar in size to a grain of rice.
-The hormone pellets are placed under the skin of the upper buttocks area in a quick, painless procedure.
+The pellets are about the size of a grain of rice and are inserted into the hip or buttocks in a simple, relatively painless procedure following the injection of a local anesthetic.
 The pellets slowly release hormones over the next several months, relieving many of the most common symptoms associated with menopause and hormone imbalance.

-The advantage of hormone pellets over more traditional forms of HRT is that pellets are hassle-free and provide a consistent, more physiologic release of hormones.
+The advantage of hormone pellets over more traditional forms of Hormone Replacement Therapy (HRT) is that pellets are hassle-free and provide a consistent, more physiologic release of hormones.
 Usually, it only takes 1-3 days to obtain relief of menopausal symptoms after pellet insertion, and the positive effects can last from 3-6 months.

 A colposcopy may be indicated if you have been diagnosed with an abnormal pap test.
 The Pap test is a screening measure and not diagnostic of cervical dysplasia (abnormal or pre-cancerous cells).
 The colposcopy is needed to take a small biopsy of the cervix, so the tissue can be evaluated by a pathologist.